trinistr/object_forge/README.md

 - Class specification for a forge is non-optional, there is no assumption about the class name.
 - If DSL block declares a block argument, `self` context is not changed, so DSL methods can't be called with an implicit receiver.

+Attributes:
+- For now, transient attributes have no difference to regular ones, they just aren't set in the final object.
+- *There are no associations*.
+If nested objects are required, they should be created and set in the block for the attribute.

 Traits:
 - Traits can't be defined inside of other traits.
 (I feel that nesting is needlessly confusing.)
 - Traits can't be called from other traits.
 This may change in the future.
 - There are no default traits.

-Attributes:
-- For now, transient attributes have no difference to regular ones, they just aren't set in the final object.
-- *There are no associations*.
-If nested objects are required, they should be created and set in the block for the attribute.
+Sequences:
+- There is no way to define shared sequences, unless you pass the same object yourself to multiple `sequence` calls.
+- Sequences work with values implementing `#succ`, not `#next`, expressly prohibiting `Enumerator`.
+This may be relaxed in the future.

 ## Current and planned features (roadmap)